February 20, 2009

 Revenge on Sid.

 As Woody begins to appreciate Buzz’s friendship, and Buzz learns quite harshly that he is, in fact, a toy, the two come to an understanding of one another, and their own positions in the world.
 Woody learns that he doesn’t have to be the leader of the group, and that the toys are perfectly capable of looking after themselves.
-His position with Andy as his favourite toy is transitory anyway, which is a lesson he learns harshly, yet seems to accept quite readily by the end of the film.
+His position with Andy as his favorite toy is transitory anyway, which is a lesson he learns harshly, yet seems to accept quite readily by the end of the film.
 Buzz, his attitude towards Woody at first belligerent, and then more mellow, learns that he is one of millions of mass produced versions of the same toy, and while initially flipping out, and drinking tea with Mrs Nesbitt at Andy’s sister’s dolls tea party, he comes round.

 Buzz flips out, and takes high tea with Mrs Nesbitt.
 Woody can't understand it.